 So, how exactly do racking works for remote team works?

 A leave policy has to be made for all kinds of employees – whether they drive into work or get everything done from home.

 How Much Vacation Time Should Employees Get

 The answer depends on the company.
 There’s not a fixed number as employers aren’t required to offer paid or unpaid leaves.
 Vacation time is another form of time-off to consider.
-Some companies only grant vacation leave to full-time employees.
-In contrast, others sanction leave to all levels of employees.
+Some companies only grant vacation leave tracking to full-time employees.
+In contrast, others sanction leaves to all levels of employees.